-The coronavirus has hit the Faroese economy quite severely this year and will continue to put pressure on the economic outlook.
-We expect a decline of around 5% in 2020 and a partial recovery in 2021.
+The coronavirus has hit the Faroese economy quite severely last year and will continue to put pressure on the economic outlook; estimated GDP fell by around 4.8%.
+Despite this, the operating performance of the government was relatively resilient to the negative shock.